tenzin-sherab-h/Django-react-practice/README.md

 # Django + React Practice Project

 A full-stack project combining **Django** for the backend and **React** for the frontend.
-This project demonstrates integration between a REST API and a modern frontend.
+This project demonstrates integration between Django and a React frontend.

 ---

 ## Features

-- Django backend with REST API endpoints
+- Django backend
-- React frontend with interactive UI
+- React frontend
-- Integrated backend and frontend
+- Integrated frontend and backend
 - Example database (SQLite)
-- Ready for deployment
+- Ready for further development

 ---